cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ADS-MISEO3-EN.md

 The project objectives are as follows:
 * Development of some MISEO3 sub-components
-* Setting up test facilities,
+* Implementation of testing resources,
 * Carrying out continuous integration tests,
 * Writing the functional test plan,
 * Verification of requirements coverage by tests,